 Over the past few years, he combined ideas from continuous and discrete mathematics to substantially advance the state-of-the-art algorithms for solving many fundamental problems in computer science and optimization, such as linear programming and the maximum flow problem.
-As a result, he has received a variety of awards for his work, including Best Paper Award and 2 x Best Student Paper Awards at FOCS, Best Paper Award at SODA, Best Paper Award at NeurIPS, Sprowls Award and NSF CAREER Award, A.W.
-Tucker Prize, and Microsoft Research Faculty Fellowship.
+As a result, he has received a variety of awards for his work, including Best Paper Award and 2 x Best Student Paper Awards at FOCS, Best Paper Award at SODA, Best Paper Award at NeurIPS, Sprowls Award, NSF CAREER Award, A.W.
+Tucker Prize, Microsoft Research Faculty Fellowship, and Sloan Research Fellowship.